meefik/p2p/README.md

 - `driver`: `object` — Signaling driver implementing `on(namespace, handler)`, `off(namespace, handler)`, `emit(namespace, message)`.
 - `iceServers`: `Array<RTCIceServer>` — RTCPeerConnection `iceServers` for NAT traversal.
+- `connectionTimeout`: `number` — Time in seconds to wait for PeerConnection to connect (30 by default).
+- `queueSize`: `number` — Maximum number of messages to queue if no channels are connected (10 by default).
 - `audioBitrate`: `number` — Target audio bitrate (kbps).
 - `videoBitrate`: `number` — Target video bitrate (kbps).
 - `audioCodecs`: `Array<string>` — Preferred audio codec lists (in order, for example: `['audio/opus']`).